MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### NDVI-module:

-This module is used for applying ndvi technique to the image.
+This module is used for applying [NDVI](dvihttps://publiclab.org/wiki/ndvi) technique to the image.

 Where options is an object with the following property: